tarks23/Unit-10-Homework/README.md

 # Unit-10-Homework

-According to these in and aout of sample findings, I think that they work better in the in sample data findings.
+According to these in and out of sample findings, I think that they work better in the in sample data findings.